ZeCracotte/COVID-19-data/README.md

 For world datas : adaptation of the data from Johns Hopkins CSSE, available here https://github.com/CSSEGISandData/COVID-19

-For belgium datas : cleaned datas from https://epistat.wiv-isp.be/covid/
+For belgium datas : cleaned datas from https://epistat.wiv-isp.be/covid/, the database is still in construction

 Datas are updated every morning